 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 The main treatment for ALL in infants is chemotherapy with many different medicines.
 Treatment has different phases.
-It typically lasts about 2 years.
-Chemotherapy medicines may include cyclophosphamide, cytarabine, daunorubicin, dexamethasone, Erwinia asparaginase, etoposide, methotrexate, leucovorin, mercaptopurine, mitoxantrone, pegaspargase, prednisone, thioguanine, and vincristine.
+It usually lasts about 2 years.

-Some patients may receive a hematopoietic cell transplant (also known as bone marrow transplant or stem cell transplant).
+Some patients may receive a stem cell (bone marrow) transplant.

-Physicians take a risk-stratified approach to treating infant ALL.
-In general, this approach means patients with a higher risk of relapse will receive more intensive treatment than those with lower risk.
+Physicians base treatment decisions on the risk of the disease coming back (relapse).
+Patients with a higher risk of relapse will receive more intensive treatment than those with lower risk.

-Side effects vary among patients.
-The care team will work with families to try to prevent and/or lessen side effects as much as possible.
-The team will monitor side effects closely so that they can be treated.
+Side effects vary among children.
+The care team will work with families to try to prevent and lessen side effects.
+The team will watch closely for side effects and treat them.